iBug/iBug-source/_posts/2022/2022-11-27-recover-minecraft-world.md

 ![Block replaced with Grass Block](/image/minecraft/createastral-2.jpg)

 ## Epilogue

+The use of block/item names since Java Edition 1.7.2 ([13w37a](https://minecraft.fandom.com/wiki/Java_Edition_13w37a)) hinted that block/item IDs would eventually become dynamic, which actually took place in [the Flattening](https://minecraft.fandom.com/wiki/Java_Edition_1.13/Flattening) in Java Edition 1.13.
+The smart use of the "palette + array of indices" paves the way for mods and future expansions to add new blocks without having to worry about the block ID limit, which is also reminiscent of the [Color table](https://en.wikipedia.org/wiki/BMP_file_format#Color_table) in 8-bit (256 colors) BMP bitmap images.

 Contrary to player data (`playerdata/*.dat`), the region file is a lot more complicated.
 Thanks to the large fan base of Minecraft, libraries for handling the file format are readily available.
 I am inclined to believe that a few steps taken and decisions made here are critical to the success of salvaging our save.